immorez/zustor/README.md

 ### Cache Invalidation & Polling

-Zuskit provides built-in support for cache invalidation and polling intervals, allowing you to keep your data fresh.
+zustor provides built-in support for cache invalidation and polling intervals, allowing you to keep your data fresh.

 ### Customizing the Cache Key

-Zuskit allows you to customize the cache key by passing an array as the key and serializing it.
+zustor allows you to customize the cache key by passing an array as the key and serializing it.
 Strings are placed first and sorted, followed by objects with structural sharing, similar to React Query.

 ## API

-### `createApi(hookConfig: HookConfig, store: ZuskitStore)`
+### `createApi(hookConfig: HookConfig, store: ZustorStore)`

 - **`hookConfig`**: Configuration object containing queries and mutations.
 - **`store`**: Zustand store instance to manage the state.